merenlab/anvio.org/help/main/programs/anvi-export-gene-calls/index.md

 </div>

 {:.notice}
-You can export genes from more gene callers by providing a comma-separated list of gene caller names.
+You can export genes from multiple gene callers by providing a comma-separated list of gene caller names.

-If you don't want to display the amino acid sequences of each gene (they can crowd the file very quickly if you don't want to see them), you can add the following flag:
+If you don't want to display the amino acid sequences of each gene (they can clutter the file very quickly if you don't want to see them), you can add the following flag:

 <div class="codeblock" markdown="1">
 anvi&#45;export&#45;gene&#45;calls &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \